Hi, my name is Fred. I’m a cat.

 Before I get to the catnip, here’s some background...

-At two years old, I was adopted by a family consisting of one human and a cat (black, just like me).
+At the age of two, I was adopted by a family consisting of one human and a cat (black, just like me).
 Scary!
 How could THIS be better?

 For the next six months, I hid.
 Under a bed, under a couch, inside a closet - anywhere I could to be alone, because I was too scared to come out.